 Fear of Bunnings and Masters getting too strong was brought home to me when attending the World Plumbing Council meetings and Singapore International Water Week in Singapore in July 2014.
-A question that many Australians are starting to ask is should we fear letting Bunnings and Masters getting too strong?
+So many Australians are starting to ask whether we should fear Bunnings and Masters getting too stronger a monopoly.

-This was the first time I have attended a World Plumbing Council meeting and was doing so as an individual member plus as an observer from Master Plumbers & Mechanical Services Association of Australia, (MPMSAA).
+This was the first time I had attended a World Plumbing Council meeting.
+I was doing so as an individual member plus an observer from the Master Plumbers & Mechanical Services Association of Australia (MPMSAA).

 For me personally, the overwhelming impression after two days was the commonality of issues worldwide.
 Countries such as India and China admire and would love to have:

 our professional plumbing standards and laws

 our licensing of not only plumbing companies but individual plumbers

 our regulation of all things regarding plumbing, drainage and gas fitting